Possible Bearish Inside Day Candle Pattern Detected for Hp Inc (NYSE:HPQ) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Hp Inc (NYSE:HPQ)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Hp Inc (NYSE:HPQ) based on the price action in the company's shares.
-Today's price range of $21.60 and $21.65 is within yesterday's high and low of the day.
+Yesterday's price range of $21.87 and $21.93 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Hp Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 HP Inc. provides imaging and printing systems, computing systems, mobile devices, solutions, and services for business and home.
 The Company offers products which includes laser and inkjet printers, scanners, copiers and faxes, personal computers, workstations, storage solutions, and other computing and printing systems.
 HP sells its products worldwide.